DCS-gRPC/rust-server/CONTRIBUTING.md

 Resolves: #123
 ```

+## Don't forget to update the `CHANGELOG.md`

+Don't forget to update the `CHANGELOG.md` file with your change in the
+`Unreleased` section

 ## Squash commits and rebase before merging

 When you are ready to merge then squash your commits so that they form a